 The geographic area for cumulative population and housing impacts is defined as the City of Mountain View.
-The project would not induce substantial population growth in the City.
-While the project proposes an extension of a storm drain utility line, the project would not extend it beyond what is needed to serve the proposed development. ; therefore, would not remove an existing constraint on growth and development in the area.
+The project would not remove an existing constraint on growth and development in the area.
 As a result, the project would not induce substantial population growth in the project site and would not result in significant cumulative population impacts.
 (Less than Significant Cumulative Impact)